rakhikhinder/book-review-frontend/TESTING.md

 All other content for the site, such as Book details descriptions ,Reviews ,Book images and instructions were written by myself.

-### Acknowledgments

-I would like to acknowledge the following people:

-* Manish Pal - For Frontend development suggestions and code reviews.

-* Shiwani baghel - Frontend UI design and feedback.